FAQ’s

 I have an internal interview and will know the panel; how can I plan for this

 You have an advantage over many external candidates.
-My suggestion is to use this inside knowledge to demonstrate relevance and insight to the internal panel.
+My suggestion is to use this inside knowledge to demonstrate relevance and insight to the internal interview panel.

 Should I ask for interview feedback?

-Yes, it might take a little time for HR to get back to you so be patient.
+Yes, it might take a little time for HR to get back to you, so be patient.
 Some feedback will be more useful than others but it is worthwhile for two reasons:

 1. It shows a commitment to your professional development, and